Food and Nutrition for our Friends

 Another risk is taking it for granted that some foods that are safe for us are also safe for them.
 Did you know that grapes can be highly toxic to our friends, as can tomatoes and many other foods?

-Generally speaking, if we turn to an industrial food company for dogs and cats we can rest assured that the food in the bowl will comply with the requirements listed above (using good quality products!).
+Generally speaking, if we turn to an industrial dog and cat food company we can be sure that the food in the bowl will comply with the requirements listed above (using good quality products!).

 Diet can become the main means of prevention for many different pathologies and in most cases it can improve the situation when a pathology has already established.
-But as long as it is correct!!
+But as long as it's correct!!

-Let's not talk about the cats, who, unlike us and unlike dogs, are obligate carnivores, with completely peculiar needs.
+Let's not talk about cats, which, unlike us and unlike dogs, are obligate carnivores, with very specific needs.

 So, why should they be fed the same way?
 The same principles that apply to us apply, they will have different tastes and food preferences, one will digest an ingredient better, another will not.